Deployment

 requests: 200

-Setting scale targets for a service will cause the service-level autoscaler to adjust the number of running processes for a particular service to try to meet the targets you define.
+Setting scale targets for a service will cause the service autoscaler to dynamically adjust the number of running containers to meet the targets.

-• cpu: Average CPU utilization (%) for all processes
+• cpu: Average CPU utilization (%) across all instances

-• memory: Average Memory utilization (%) for all processes
+• memory: Average Memory utilization (%) across all instances

 • requests: Requests per minute per process